Reconfigurable continuously-coupled 3D photonic circuit for Boson Sampling experiments: Footprint of integrated-optics interferometers

 We can transfer these considerations to a finite-size array, again neglecting boundary effects for simplicity.
 In a finite-size square lattice with a total of $m$ waveguides, the maximum waveguide indices along the two directions $x$ and $y$ are proportional to $\sqrt{m}$.
 Therefore, in order to spread on the full area of the array, a wavepacket will have to propagate along a transversal direction across a number of waveguides proportional to $\sqrt{m}$.
 It is thus reasonable to assume that the minimum array length, required for allowing a photon injected into an arbitrary input waveguide to reach an arbitrary output waveguide, is:

 where $B$ is some constant.
 We note that here $L_{m}$ scales more favourably with respect to the case of the planar array, being proportional to $\sqrt{m}$ and not to $m$.

-An even faster light spreading can be reached in triangular arrays (see Fig.~\ref{fig:couplings}c), as the ones we adopted in the experiments described in the Main Text.
+An even faster light spreading can be reached in triangular arrays (see Supplementary Figure \ref{fig:couplings}c), as the ones we adopted in the experiments described in the Main Text.
 In this case $c_A = c_B = c_C = c$ while $c_D=0$, and the dispersion relation reads \cite{szameit06, szameit07}:

 Note that, due to the definition of the Bravais vectors, here $x$ a $y$ are non-orthogonal directions, oriented with a relative angle of 120$^\circ$.
 The group velocity along the $x$ or $y$ direction is given by: